-- Tutoring, especially for freshmen and students on academic probation - Advising, especially for undecided majors - Assistance for basic math and writing skills, especially through its math and writing labs - Peer mentoring, especially for sophomore students - Various workshops on such topics as study skills, notetaking, text anxiety, stress reduction, and time management
+- Tutoring, especially for freshmen and students on academic probation - Advising, especially for undecided majors - Assistance for basic math and writing skills, especially through its math and writing labs - Peer mentoring, especially for sophomore students - Career Counseling

+• Various workshops on such topics as study skills, note-taking, text anxiety, stress reduction, and time management

-The COMPAS CENTER
+The LEARNING CENTER

-Tutoring is also available to Brescia University students through the Compass Center.
+Tutoring is also available to Brescia University students through The Learning Center, located on the ground floor of the Fr.
+Leonard Alvey adjacent to the Ursuline Center for Teaching and Learning.
 The Center also provides professional academic coaching, especially for non-freshmen athletes.
+Tutoring is sometimes offered at other locations on campus as well; signs are posted throughout campus at the beginning of each academic year.